cogumbreiro/x10-streaming/README.md

 x10-streaming
 =============

-A collection of X10 streaming examples.
+A collection of X10 streaming examples and also a benchmark.